Mr-Destructive/burrow/posts/tils/2022-03-28-Python-search-replace-in-file.md

 {
     "type": "tils",
-    "title": "Python": "Search and Replace in File", "description": ""Perform search-replace operation in a file using python", "date": "2022-03-28 18:59:30",
+    "title": "Python: Search and Replace in File", "description": "Perform search-replace operation in a file using python", "date": "2022-03-28 18:59:30",
     "status": "published",
     "slug": "python-search-replace-file",
-    "tags": ['python',],
+    "tags": ["python"]
 }

 ## Searching and Replacing the text in a File